Underpricing: How Charging the Wrong Price Is Destroying Your Business? 🏢

 Customers remember price increases – some even document and track your prices.
 What’s more, many customers will stop buying the product from you if they suspect limited price transparency in your pricing strategy.

 On top of this, you’ll probably regret underpricing your new products, too.
 You will find out that it’s really very difficult to recoup any profit loss as a result of serial underpricing new products in the market.

 What is serial underpricing?

 The definition of serial underpricing is when the price for a new product or service is much lower than its perceived and tangible value.
 Using this tactic could undermine the brand image of your products.
 Your customers may begin to question the quality of your product; some may even suspect that there’s a hidden defect or problem with the product and extrapolate that this is the reason why the price is so low.

 Usually, serial underpricing starts out with good intentions, but it can quickly get out of control.
-Sellers use underpricing as marketing strategies for retail business to stifle the competition or gain market share.
+Sellers use underpricing as marketing strategies for the retail business to stifle the competition or gain market share.
 But in the consumers’ minds, they’re probably thinking the product is cheap because it is of inferior quality which will damage your brand.
 Indeed, some consumers may recognise that you’re keeping prices too low to only raise prices at a later date.
 For instance, if you saw a brand new MacBook for $100, wouldn’t you ask yourself, what’s the catch here?
 Why is it so cheap?

 A world-class pricing team can determine the right price for your products and remove the speculation of underpricing or price transparency issues.

 The Elements of Retail Strategy That Pricing Team Can Use

 Consumers have one goal in mind when buying items; they want to feel they’ve got a good deal – not just a low price or cheap product, a product that’s of value to them and for a price they think is fair.